BVLC/caffe/README.md

 Should you encounter any error please post the output of the above commands by redirecting the output to a file and open a topic on the [caffe-users list](https://groups.google.com/forum/#!forum/caffe-users) mailing list.

-## Previous Visual Studio based build

-The previous windows build based on Visual Studio project files is now deprecated.
-However, it is still available in the `windows` folder.
-Please see the [README.md](windows/README.md) in there for details.

 ## Known issues

 - The `GPUTimer` related test cases always fail on Windows.
 This seems to be a difference between UNIX and Windows.